Fujio-Turner/couchbase-twitter-demo/README.md

 4.a Create a Bucket in Couchbase (OPTIONAL create the bucket with FULL EJECTION)

-4.b Create a user with password for sync gateway.
+4.b Create a user in Couchbase with password for sync gateway.

 5.a Download above Sync Gateway config file "basic-couchbase-bucket-twitter.json"